The 9 Best House Buying Apps for 2026

 Available at the App Store and Google Play

-Best for saving money: Redfin
+Best for cost savings: Redfin

-• Tour scheduling: The app lets you instantly schedule in-person or video chat home tours with local Redfin Agents.
-You can choose your preferred date and time, and select time slots have guaranteed agent availability.
+- Tour scheduling: The app lets you instantly schedule in-person or video chat home tours with local Redfin Agents.
+You can choose your preferred date and time, and select time slots that have guaranteed agent availability.
 It also shows you how popular a home is based on its page views, letting you know if you need to schedule that tour ASAP or if it can wait until next week.

 Includes rentals: Yes